-The Student Handbook for Whitworth University's Marriage and Family Therapy (MFT) Program has been developed as a guide to assist graduate students in successfully completing course work and program requirements for entry into the helping professions as Licensed Marriage and Family Therapists.
-Students are responsible for the information contained in the University's catalog and this student handbook.
-Key information is provided in these two documents.
-Specifically, you will find information pertaining to program procedures guided by the ethics of the MFT profession.
+The Student Handbook for Whitworth University's Marriage and Family Therapy (MFT) Program has been developed as a guide to assist graduate students in successfully completing coursework and program requirements for entry into the helping professions as Licensed Marriage and Family Therapists.
+Students are responsible for the information contained in the University's catalog and this student handbook which contains information pertaining to program procedures guided by the ethics of the MFT profession.